Problems with the current LLMs

 Tool calls

 You can tell that many models are trained to use specific tool calls.
-E.g. when prompting Kimi K2 Instruct with just "ls" it tries to use the a tool call called shell even though that doesn't exist.
+E.g. when prompting Kimi K2 Instruct with just "ls" it tries to use a tool call called shell even though that doesn't exist.

 Built-in assumptions